gfscott/eleventy-plugin-embed-everything/packages/vimeo/README.md

 ### Supported URL patterns

-The plugin supports common Vimeo URL variants as well.
-These should also work in your Markdown files.:
+The plugin supports common Vimeo URL variants as well, including [unlisted videos](https://help.vimeo.com/hc/en-us/articles/12426199699985-About-video-privacy-settings) available on paid plans.
+These should also work in your Markdown files:

 ```markdown
 <!-- No protocol: -->